3DS and redirect handling

 });

-After completing the payment, customer will still be redirected to the Return URL you provided during the checkout initialization just as in the automatic flow.
+After completing the payment, the customer will still be redirected to the Return URL you provided during initialization, just as in the automatic flow.
 You will need to handle the redirect results as described in the Handling redirect results section above.